lvapeab/nmt-keras/docs/source/tutorial.rst

 =========

 This page contains some examples and tutorials showing how the library works.
-All tutorials have a `iPython notebook version`_.
+All tutorials have an `iPython notebook version`_.

 .. _iPython notebook version: https://github.com/lvapeab/nmt-keras/blob/master/examples